Finding a home

 Deposit vulnerability

-If buying a new-build off-plan, you sign the contract before the property has been built.
-This means if circumstances change and you can no longer complete the purchase, it’s likely that you would lose your deposit.
+When you buy a new build, particularly an off-plan property, there can be potential risks to your deposit.
+This is because you sign the contract before the property has been built.
+If circumstances change and you can no longer complete the purchase, it's likely that you would lose your deposit.

 Pressure to use developer's conveyancer